thcworks/dashboard_assessment/data/README.md

 - Each `review_id` may include multiple rows (one per behaviour).
 - Reviewees and reviewers can belong to different populations.
 - Behaviour scores can be used to analyze trends, compare self vs. peer perception, and evaluate cultural patterns across identity dimensions.
+# Honeycomb Test Dataset

+📌 **Important Notice**

+This dataset contains **fabricated but realistic behavioural review data**.
+Some patterns (e.g., bias in scores, missing data, demographic imbalances) have been deliberately included to support analysis and insight generation.
+**No real individuals are represented.**